 How Do They Operate

-The Uplift 900 includes a one touch memory system that allows you to select a height and release the button.
+The VertDesk v3 and Uplift v2 includes a one-touch memory system that allows you to select a height and release the button.
 The desk will move to the preset height and stop.
-The VertDesk v3 requires you to hold the button until the height is reached.

 Desk Top Options